brimdata/zed/docs/language/overview.md

 Globs provide a convenient short-hand for regular expressions and follow the familiar pattern of "file globbing" supported by Unix shells.
-Zed globs are a simple, special case utilize only the `*` wildcard.
+Zed globs are a simple, special case that utilize only the `*` wildcard.

 Valid glob characters include `a` through `z`, `A` through `Z`, any valid string escape sequence